 I combine a strong scholarly research record and robust teaching experience with an extensive pre-PhD professional background in program evaluation and applied research.

-My research interests focus on the field of public policy, spanning three main areas: policy process, governance and policy analysis.
+My scholarly research interests focus on the field of public policy, spanning three main areas: policy process, governance and program evaluation/policy analysis.
 My scholarship ranges from the determinants of policy decisions and governance practices to the impact of public policy decisions on individuals, households and communities.

 My primary substantive expertise is social policy, especially policies focused on increasing self-sufficiency and social inclusion.
 I also have growing experience with research related to stakeholder and policy responses to emerging energy and environmental issues.